BreakOut West Code of Conduct

 BreakOut West Safer Spaces Policy

-2. WCMA has a Zero Tolerance policy for discrimination – if an incident is reported, perpetrator is given a verbal warning and has reasons explained.
-If an incident occurs a second time, person is ejected and a more permanent ban is put in place.
+2. WCMA has a Zero Tolerance policy for discrimination – if an incident is reported, the perpetrator is given a verbal warning and has reasons explained.
+Depending on the nature of an incident or if there is a repeated incident, the person will be ejected and a more permanent ban is put in place.
 This policy is relevant to all patrons, performers, staff and industry in attendance.

 3. WCMA has a responsibility to advise all contracted performers of our policies regarding the creation of safer spaces and zero tolerance for incidents in the various spaces occupied by BOW events.
 A copy of our safer spaces policy will be provided in all artist packages.
 All artist offers and contracts will include the zero tolerance policy statement.